Tuee22/effectful/documents/engineering/purity.md

 **Why**: Loops encourage mutation.
 Expressions and trampolines enforce immutability and make control flow explicit.

-#### Critical Policy - Single Exception
+#### Critical Policy - Narrow Exceptions

-The ONLY acceptable while-loop in the entire codebase is the `while True` in the trampoline driver (`effectful/algebraic/trampoline.py`).
-This exception exists because:
+While-loops are banned except for **two** tightly-controlled drivers:

-1. Python lacks tail-call optimization
+1. `effectful/algebraic/trampoline.py` – Trampoline driver required because Python lacks TCO.
-2. The trampoline pattern requires a controlled iteration point
-3. The while-loop is isolated to a single function with well-defined semantics
+2. `effectful/programs/runners.py` – Program runner loop required to drive async effect interpretation; the loop is the execution engine and mirrors the trampoline rationale.

 **Zero tolerance for all other loops**:
 - ❌ No for-loops anywhere (use comprehensions)
-- ❌ No while-loops anywhere except trampoline driver
+- ❌ No while-loops anywhere outside the two drivers above
 - ✅ List/dict/set comprehensions are ACCEPTABLE and preferred
 - ✅ Trampoline pattern for recursive algorithms